 Here’s a list of what software developers can do to navigate this ever-changing, shape-shifting landscape.

 Evaluate the landscape

 To decide on what to do next, first observe and identify what has changed and what has remained the same.
-Evaluating how architectures have evolved, where they remain the same, how databases have changed and how they are now being used, how the administration has changed owing to the technology impact, are good starting points.
-These areas have witnessed many upgrades but have not completely changed the way they operate and impact software development.
+Evaluating how architectures have evolved, where they remain the same, how databases have changed and how they are now being used, and how the administration has changed owing to the technology impact, are good starting points.
+These areas have witnessed many upgrades but have not changed how they operate and impact software development.

 Developers can thus look at improving their cloud capabilities and set up learning goals to understand how cloud programming tools work since these tools are very different from traditional systems.
 Developers should familiarize themselves with the cloud development environment and platforms.

 Identify and solve a real problem at work